Brewers vs. Cubs Player Props Betting Odds

 Contreras Stats

-- William Contreras has collected 62 hits with 13 doubles, a triple, nine home runs and 28 walks.
-He has driven in 31 runs with one stolen base.
+- William Contreras has 13 doubles, a triple, nine home runs, 29 walks and 32 RBI (63 total hits).
+He has swiped one base.

-- Contreras enters this game looking to extend his three-game hit streak.
-During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.
+- Contreras heads into this matchup looking to extend his four-game hit streak.
+In his last five games he is hitting .333 with a double, a home run, a walk and seven RBI.

 Contreras Recent Games